evgenii-kuzmin/evgenii-kuzmin.github.io/README.md

 # Evgenii Kuzmin

-I have 5+ years of experience as a Python Developer and 10+ years in the IT sphere, including system administration, web development and education.
+I am an IT specialist with 10+ years of experience.
+During my career, I have been able to work in different roles, such as:

+- System Administrator
+- Cyber Security Specialist
+- Database Administrator
+- Computer Science Teacher

+For the last 5 years, I've been working as a Software Engineer with key skills in Python, AWS, Terraform, Docker, Jenkins, Linux and Git.

-I'm most skilled in the design and implementation of cloud-native applications using Python and AWS.
-I believe that Python, Cloud and DevOps methodology are the best tools to solve business problems by delivering high-quality software faster.
+I'm most skilled in the design and implementation of cloud-native applications.
+I believe that Python, Cloud and DevOps methodology are the best tools to solve business problems by rapidly delivering high-quality software.

 As a big fan of the concept of continuous learning, I always strive to improve the quality of our projects as well as our skills.
-I think that sharing your knowledge and experience is the same important as well as studying.
+I think that sharing your knowledge and experience is the same important as studying.

 Self-motivated, conflict-free and responsible team player.